-Example: Rocket Raccoon: Furball, has a cost of 3 and is a character.
-You can buy a Rocket Raccoon die with a f and 2 (1) or a f, and (2) etc. Basic Action Dice have no energy type next to their cost; you can use any type of energy to pay for Civil War for example.
+Example: Jarvis: Butler, has a cost of 3 and is a \leftarrow character.
+You can buy a Jarvis die with a \leftarrow and 2 m, or a \leftarrow and O, etc. Basic Action Dice have no energy type next to their cost; for example, you can use any type of energy to pay for Smash!

-Bought dice go to your Used Pile.
+Purchased dice go to your Used Pile.

 If you have a die that produces two or more non-generic energy, you may partially spend the die's energy by spinning it down to a face that reflects the unused portion of the die's energy.
-For example, if a die face shows you may use the (11) and another energy to purchase a (11) die that costs two and change the face on the die to a face that shows (11).
+For example, if a die face shows you may use the (11) and another energy to purchase a (11) die that costs 2 and change the face on the die to a face that shows (11).
 This only applies to symbol dice and not dice that produce generic energy.
 For generic energy dice, any unused portion that is not immediately spent is lost.
 However, you can purchase multiple dice simultaneously to spend a generic die completely.